tejada7/Java-Certification/OCP_Java11.md

 java --module-path <module path> --module <module name>/<fully qualified class name>
 ```
 For **compiling** Java files using modules, the following command-line options are available:
-* `--module-source-path`: location of the modules sources files, it has to point to a parent directory where all
+* `--module-source-path`: location of the module(s) sources files, it has to point to a parent directory where all
 module-info files are stored, note that if we have module called foo, then a directory foo must be present in this
 parent directory (usually src).
 If more directories are available, then they can be separated with semicolon
 (--module-source-path src;src1).